1. Authors interested in publishing an article in “Biuletyn Historii Pogranicza” (“Borderlansd History Bulletin”) should prepare the following texts:

 5. If the article was written by more than one Author, the Editorial Board requires disclosure of the contribution of individual people to the publication (including their affiliation and information about the author of the concept, assumptions, methods, protocol, etc. used in the preparation of the publication), which is the main responsibility of the author submitting the article.
 At the same time, the Editorial Board would like to inform that ghostwriting or guest autorship are manifestations of scientific misconduct, and the detected cases will be unmasked, including notifying the relevant entities (institutions employing the authors, scientific societies, associations of scientific editors, etc.).
 The editorial office should also obtain information about the sources of financing the publication, the contribution of scientific and research institutions, associations and other entities (financial disclosure).
 The editorial office will document all manifestations of scientific misconduct, especially breaking and violating the rules of ethics in force in science.

 6. Out of concern for the high quality of the published materials, the Editorial Board will take all actions to prevent lowering the publication standards.
-All parties involved in the process of publishing texts in “Biuletyn Historii Pogranicza” (“Borderland History Bulletin”) are obliged to comply with ethical standards in scientific publications and the recommendations of the Committee on Publication Ethics COPE.
-Guidelines on good practices used in reviewing procedures are included, among others, in on the following pages:
+All parties involved in the process of publishing texts in “Biuletyn Historii Pogranicza” (“Borderlands History Bulletin”) are obliged to comply with ethical standards in scientific publications and the recommendations of the Committee on Publication Ethics COPE.

 All Authors are requested to follow the following rules regarding the form of articles submitted for publication in our journal: